 We still need to do everything we can to help our bees.
 We need to monitor, treat when necessary, and give our colonies a leg up if they need it.

 Sometimes, though, things spiral out of our control.
 We must remember that the world our bees are forced to live in is not the one they evolved in.
-The best thing we can do for all living things is to take giant steps toward saving our environment, our planet.
+The best thing we can do for all living things is to take giant steps toward saving our environment and our planet.
 This is job one for all of us.

 Honey Bee Suite